oVirt/ovirt-site/source/feature/migration-of-dwh-and-reports.html.md

 ### Detailed Description

-We assume that engine is already setup and running on machine A. We assume that user wants to install dwh on machine B.
+We assume that engine, DWH and Reports are already setup and running on machine A. We assume that user wants to migrate DWH to machine B and Reports to Machine C.

 We need access to the engine's database.
 If on separate host, user will be prompted for them.

-We need to also fix bug <https://bugzilla.redhat.com/1059283> - check minimal ETL version, as we'll not be able to rely on package dependencies anymore.

 ### Benefit to oVirt